SDSI Administration and Faculty

 Linda Piatt | Viola, Violin

 Mrs. Piatt’s musical journey began at an early age in a musical household, with formal lessons from age 5.
-She discovered the violin in fourth grade and continued to pursue her passion for music at The University of Texas at Austin earning a Bachelor of Music.
-Upon meeting luminary pedagog Sally O’Reilly at the University of Minnesota where she earned her Master of Music, her pedagogical training began.
+She discovered the violin in fourth grade and pursued her passion for music at The University of Texas at Austin earning a Bachelor of Music.
+Her pedagogical training began upon meeting luminary pedagog Sally O’Reilly at the University of Minnesota where she earned her Master of Music,.
 Linda also discovered her affinity for viola and spent several years in the Doctoral program studying with renowned teachers and performers Korey Konkol and Thomas Turner.
 In the Twin Cities area, Mrs. Piatt was on faculty at the “Bravo!”
 Summer String Institute at University of Minnesota, and the St. Joseph School of Music.
-She is a Suzuki method registered teacher for both violin and viola, having registered all unit courses for both instruments along with an extensive array of enrichment courses ranging the gamut from ‘The Early Years’ to ‘Beyond Book 10.’
+She is a Suzuki method registered teacher for both violin and viola, having registered all unit courses for both instruments along with an extensive array of enrichment courses ranging from ‘The Early Years’ to ‘Beyond Book 10.’
 She is on the Board of Directors for the Suzuki Music Association of California and currently serves as the SMAC San Diego Branch President.
-An avid performer, Linda has taken the stage as a member of Opera Pacific, and Orchestra Nova San Diego.
+An avid performer, Linda has taken the stage as a member of the Opera Pacific, and Orchestra Nova San Diego.
 Other highlights include performing with Pacific Symphony, American Ballet Theater, San Francisco Ballet, and Joffrey Ballet.
 Currently she performs frequently with the San Diego Symphony, where she has shared the stage with distinguished artists such as Joshua Bell, Hilary Hahn, Gil Shaham, Itzhak Perlman and Yo-Yo Ma.
-She also performs regularly with the Classics 4 Kids Philharmonic and the California Chamber Orchestra.
+She also performs regularly with the Hutchins Consort, Classics 4 Kids Philharmonic and the California Chamber Orchestra.
 Linda enjoys teaching her violin and viola students at her home studio in San Diego where she lives with her husband, son and daughter.

 T. Elly Schmidt | Violin